jpmare29/readme-generator-challenge-bootcamp/README.md

-If it does have a flasy value an empty string will be returned in place of user input The functions are then called in the template area and will be returned to a variable that will then be passed into the writeFile function to generate the README file.
+If it does have a flasy value an empty string will be returned in place of user input The functions are then called in the template area and will be returned to a variable that will then be passed into the writeFile function to generate the genREADME file.
-Proper naming syntax is used so that all links in the README function and that all sections display properly.
+Proper naming syntax is used so that all links in the genREADME function and that all sections display properly.

+*changed name of generated readme after recording video so main one could be used for explanatory purposes

 [Link to Video](https://drive.google.com/file/d/1pxeOVTHy4OpiUSsXGO3nU8AwJSwuQ-bu/view)